-You may use the good-old Print Screen key or any of the professional screen capture tools to grab your desktop but the basic requirement remains same – the output image should be sharp and that the file size be well within a reasonable limit.
+The quality of screenshot images and illustrations used on your website do make a difference.
+You can use the good-old Print Screen key or any of the professional screen capture tools to grab your screenshots but the more important factor is that the output image should be sharp and that the file size be well within a reasonable limit.

+If you need to screen capture a program window on your screen, dialog boxes, splash screens or Google Maps, use the PNG format.
 The advantage with PNG is that it preserves all the colors and yield a much sharper output when compared with JPG.
 See this Photoshop splash screen for a comparison between JPEG and PNG quality.

 To give you example, this Wall Strip video on YouTube would take around 92kb when saved in PNG format but that would fall to 20kb if we changed the format from PNG to JPG.
 Surprisingly, there isn’t any remarkable difference in quality.